AidanSky/file_encryption/notes.md

 if operation is encrypt, add to beginning of file when new encrypted file has been created

 if encryption, create a salt and stuff and use it and stuff

+IN ORDER TO PREPEND, WRITE NONCE, THEN SALT, THEN THE REST OF THE DATA INTO THE U8 BEFORE CREATING THE NEW FILE

+Next: create salt creation function and stuff finish skibidi rizzler GYATTT Return an error if the nonce or salt are found to be of mismatched lengths?

+how to handle corrupted files or those where the nonce and salt aren't present and decryption is attempted?

+Is it easier to take the original file being worked on when locating nonce and salt, since that has already had the first 16+12 bytes taken out of it ?
+    Are both PathBufs or do I need to change what thes kibid is

+return error if at least not long enough to cover salt+nonce? return error if the thingy they want to decrypt is already decrypted in the entry?

+delete original file if they ask to do so.
+Do via the &Path?

+Next: Work on encryption function, verify that .take() works as expected and that delete function path is correct

+add error handling for if the original file or folder already exists

+way to hide the file type?